deterministic-arts/deterministic-arts.wbtree/README.md

       Provides a documentation string for the new search tree type.
 This option is currently ignored when present.
 Future versions might provide access to the documentation string via `cl:documentation`.

+   Each subtype of `wbtree:node` introduced via this macro is proper class of the `structure-class` variety, and can be used for generic dispatch.
+Client code **must not** introduce derived subtypes of these classes though (i.e., `:include` them in other `defstruct`-defined classes.)

  - Macro `wbtree:do` `(`_bindings_ _object_ `&rest` _options_ `)` `&body` _body_